Courteney Cox

 Courteney Bass Cox (born June 15, 1964) is an American actress and producer.
 She rose to international prominence by playing Monica Geller in the NBC sitcom Friends (1994–2004) and Gale Weathers in the horror film franchise Scream (1996–present).
-Her accolades include a Screen Actors Guild Award, nominations for two Emmy Awards and a Golden Globe Award, and a star on the Hollywood Walk of Fame.
+Her accolades include an Actor Award, nominations for two Emmy Awards and a Golden Globe Award, and a star on the Hollywood Walk of Fame.

 Cox had a recurring role in the NBC sitcom Family Ties (1987–1989), and starred in the FX drama series Dirt (2007–2008), the ABC/TBS sitcom Cougar Town (2009–2015), and the Starz horror comedy series Shining Vale (2022–2023).
 Her film credits include the action fantasy Masters of the Universe (1987), the comedy Ace Ventura: Pet Detective (1994), the animated comedy Barnyard (2006), the fantasy comedy Bedtime Stories (2008), and the independent drama Mothers and Daughters (2016).

 Cox owned the production company Coquette Productions, which she founded with her then-husband, David Arquette.
 She has directed the television drama film TalhotBlond (2012), the black comedy drama film Just Before I Go (2014), and executive produced the game show Celebrity Name Game (2014–2017).

 Early life

-Courteney Bass Cox was born June 15, 1964, in Birmingham, Alabama, and raised there.
-She is a daughter of businessman Richard Lewis Cox (1931–2001) and Courteney Copeland (née Bass; 1934–2020).
-Cox has two older sisters, Virginia and Dorothy, and an older brother, Richard Jr. Her parents divorced in 1974 and her mother then married businessman Hunter Copeland (uncle to music promoter and business manager Ian Copeland and the Police drummer Stewart Copeland).
+Courteney Bass Cox was born June 15, 1964, in Birmingham, Alabama, where she was also raised.
+She is the daughter of businessman Richard Lewis Cox (1931–2001) and Courteney Copeland (née Bass; 1934–2020).
+Cox has two older sisters, Virginia and Dorothy, and an older brother, Richard Jr. Her parents divorced in 1974, after which her mother married businessman Hunter Copeland, uncle to music promoter and business manager Ian Copeland and the Police drummer Stewart Copeland.

-After graduating from Mountain Brook High School, Cox left for Mount Vernon College in Washington, D.C. (later part of George Washington University), but did not complete her architecture course, opting instead to pursue a career in modeling and acting.
-Cox’s father is of British (English and Scottish and Welsh) descent, and her mother had Norman and Irish ancestry; researching her family tree for the series Who Do You Think You Are?, Cox discovered she was a direct descendant of William the Conqueror and Edward I of England.
+After graduating from Mountain Brook High School, Cox enrolled at Mount Vernon College in Washington, D.C. (later part of George Washington University), to study architecture, but left before completing the program to pursue modeling and acting.
+Cox’s father is of British (English, Scottish and Welsh) descent, while her mother had Norman and Irish ancestry.
+While researching her family history for the series Who Do You Think You Are?, Cox discovered she is a direct descendant of William the Conqueror and Edward I of England.